dyne/dnscrypt-proxy/README.markdown

 Disclaimer
 ----------

-DNSCrypt verifies that responses you get from a DNS provider have been actually sent by that provider, and haven't been tampered with.
+`dnscrypt-proxy` verifies that responses you get from a DNS provider have been actually sent by that provider, and haven't been tampered with.

 This is not a VPN.
 It doesn't mask your IP address, and if you are